TaishiUeda/Turtlebot3Sim/README.md

 docker-compose -f .\docker-compose.yaml -f .\docker-compose.buildmap.yaml up -d
 ```

-Then, a map will be built gradualy.
+Then, a map will be built gradually.
 To save the map, input a command;
 ```bash
 docker-compose -f .\docker-compose.yaml -f .\docker-compose.savemap.yaml up -d
 ```